 I was co-lead counsel in a class action lawsuit (Holman v.
 Noble Energy, Inc., District Court County of Weld, Colorado) brought on behalf of royalty owners in the Greater Wattenberg natural gas field in Colorado.
 This suit, which complained of systematic under-payments of royalties by a major natural gas producer, resulted in a \$98 million settlement for the class.
 This settlement received final approval by the Colorado court on June 11, 2007.
 Since that time, we have achieved class settlement in four similar cases, most recently in the federal district court in Denver on October 29, 2010.
-These five cases have produced settlements exceeding \$150 million; I am also co-lead counsel in several similar cases currently pending in the Western District of Virginia.
-In the first of these cases, a settlement of \$3.4 million, which recovers over 95% of all compensatory damages claimed by the plaintiff class, received final approval by the

-District Court on October 4, 2011.
+These five cases have produced settlements exceeding \$150 million; I was also co-lead counsel in several similar cases currently pending in the Western District of Virginia.
+In the first of these cases, a settlement of \$3.4 million, which recovered over 95% of all compensatory damages claimed by the plaintiff class, received final approval by the District Court on October 4, 2011.
 In approving the fee application for that case, Judge James P. Jones complimented our work, adding, "I'm sure the class realizes that, were it not for the experienced and well-resourced counsel in this case, there would be no recovery."
-In the larger cases against CNX and EQT, Judge Jones certified classes by orders entered on March 29, 2017.
-Final approval of CNX settlement of \$4 million was granted by Judge Jones on August 23, 2018.
+In the cases against CNX and EQT, Judge Jones certified classes by orders entered on March 29, 2017, and those cases have now been settled.